brungerlab/pycresta/README.md

     conda activate pycresta

- command needs to be executed each time a new terminal window is opened.
+ command needs to exectuted each time a new terminal window is opened.
 ----------------------------------------------------------------------------------------------------------------------------

 After installation, then 'cd' to the pycresta directory, run: